josehu07/josehu07.github.io/index.md

   </tbody>
 </table>

-### About Me
+### Potpourri

 I "waste" a lot of time sorting out and structuring my acquired knowledge and skills.
 This helps me identify the importance of what I am currently doing.
-You probably have different views on these fields and they may diverge from my understanding - I totally agree.
+You probably have different views on these fields and they may diverge from my understanding - *I totally agree.*

 ![Fields](/assets/img/knowledge-graph.png)